AustralianAntarcticDivision/rbgm/README.md

 1. Install packages `install.packages("devtools", "roxygen2", "knitr", "htmltools")`.
 2. Create a New Project in RStudio, select Version Control, and then Git.
 [See here to get Git](https://support.rstudio.com/hc/en-us/articles/200532077?version=0.99.892&mode=desktop)
 3. Enter "<https://github.com/mdsumner/rbgm.git>".
+4. Run this to install all required dependencies for building and testing: `devtools::install_deps(dependencies = TRUE)`
-4. Go to Tools/Options/Project Options ... and under Build Tools select "Generate documentation with roxygen", click on all options.
+5. Go to Tools/Options/Project Options ... and under Build Tools select "Generate documentation with roxygen", click on all options.
-5. Ctrl-SHIFT-b to build the package and reload.
+6. Ctrl-SHIFT-B to build the package and reload.
+7. Ctrl-SHIFT-T to run the tests.
+8. Ctrl-SHIFT-E to run R CMD check.

 ### How can I contribute to rbgm?